pcalabria/ai-workflow-capstone-final/README.md

 > ~$ python unittests/ModelTests.py

-To run only the log tests
+To run only the logging tests

 > ~$ python unittests/LoggerTests.py